What is FerrisKey?

 Abyss

-Identity provider federation — Google, GitHub, Discord, and custom OIDC providers.
+Identity provider federation for Google, GitHub, Discord, and custom OIDC providers.

 Aegis

-Scopes & protocol mappers — control exactly what goes into your tokens.
+Scopes and protocol mappers to control what goes into your tokens.

 Webhooks

-Event-driven extensibility — subscribe to lifecycle events and notify external systems.
+Event-driven integrations for lifecycle events and external notifications.